dougeby/IntuneDocs/intune/windows-store-for-business.md

 Review the following information before you start syncing and assigning apps from the Windows Store for Business:

-- You must configure Intune as the mobile device management authority for your organization.
+- Configure Intune as the mobile device management authority for your organization.
 - You must have signed up for an account on the Windows Store for Business.
 - Once you have associated a Windows Business Store account with Intune, you cannot change to a different account in the future.
 - Apps purchased from the store cannot be manually added to or deleted from Intune.
 They can only be synchronized with the Windows Store for Business.